knockout/knockout/documentation/computedObservables.md

 * `isActive()` --- Returns whether the computed observable may be updated in the future.
 A computed observable is inactive if it has no dependencies.
 * `peek()` --- Returns the current value of the computed observable without creating a dependency (see the section above on [`peek`](#controlling_dependencies_using_peek)).
 * `subscribe( callback [,callbackTarget, event] )` --- Registers a [manual subscription](observables.html#explicitly_subscribing_to_observables) to be notified of changes to the computed observable.

+## Using the computed context

+During the execution of a computed observable's evaluator function, you can access `ko.computedContext` to get information about the current computed property.
+It provides the following functions:

+* `isInitial()` --- A function that returns `true` if called during the first ever evaluation of the current computed observable, or `false` otherwise.

+* `getDependenciesCount()` --- Returns the number of dependencies of the computed observable detected so far during the current evaluation.
+  * Note: `ko.computedContext.getDependenciesCount()` is equivalent to calling `getDependenciesCount()` on the computed observable itself.
+The reason that it also exists on `ko.computedContext` is to provide a way of counting the dependencies during the first ever evaluation, before the computed observable has even finished being constructed.

+Example:

+    var myComputed = ko.computed(function() {
+        // ...
+Omitted: read some data that might be observable ...

+        // Now let's inspect ko.computedContext
+        var isFirstEvaluation = ko.computedContext.isInitial(),
+            dependencyCount = ko.computedContext.getDependenciesCount(),
+        console.log("Evaluating " + (isFirstEvaluation ? "for the first time" : "again"));
+        console.log("By now, this computed has " + dependencyCount + " dependencies");

+        // ...
+Omitted: return the result ...
+    });

+These facilities are typically useful only in advanced scenarios, for example when your computed observable's primary purpose is to trigger some side-effect during its evaluator, and you want to perform some setup logic only during the first run, or only if it has at least one dependency (and hence might re-evaluate in the future).
+Most computed properties do not need to care whether they have been evaluated before, or how many dependencies they have.